 Because there is no universal standard of financial measurement for non-economic damages, the determination of your award is a very subjective process.
 While complex mathematical formulae are sometimes utilized (especially by insurance companies), the amount you’ll receive can depend on an organized and convincing presentation of your evidence to either the at-fault driver’s insurer or the court if your case should go to trial.
 For the average person recovering from injuries after a car crash, making such a persuasive presentation could be quite difficult.
 That’s why the services of an experienced car accident lawyer are highly recommended if you’re recovering from serious injuries after a wreck.

-Although the state of South Carolina does place a cap on non-economic damages for some personal injury cases (claims against the government and medical malpractice claims), there is no cap on non-economic damages in a car accident case, so the court is free to award any amount it’s convinced you deserve.
+Although the state of South Carolina does place a cap on non-economic damages for some personal injury cases, there is no cap on non-economic damages in a car accident case, so the court is free to award any amount it’s convinced you deserve.
 A convincing presentation of evidence by an experienced car accident lawyer may make all the difference when it comes to receiving fair compensation.

 How Comparative Negligence Affects Your Compensation